 HTTP Response Message Header Configuration

 API response implementations utilize the HTTP Response Message Header.
-A high-level overview of the HTTP Header and it communication of success and error conditions follows.
+A high-level overview of the HTTP Header and how it communicates success and error conditions follows.

 Important Note:

 The HTTP Response Message descriptions in this section of the document go into detail regarding the configuration of the parts of the HTTP Response Message.
 The level of interest, from the perspective of an API developer, should be determined by how much responsibility the developer has in the creation of the API HTTP Response Message.